 What are the lean start-up main principles?

-Developed by Eric Ries in 2008, this methodology is now used extensively by individuals as well as companies looking to launch new products into the market.
-This terminology was first introduced in his bestselling book, The Lean Startup, published in September 2011.
-‘The Lean Startup’ was the best selling business book in 2011.
+Developed by Eric Ries in 2008, this methodology is used extensively by individuals and companies looking to launch new products.
+This terminology was first introduced in his bestselling book, The Lean Startup, which was published in September 2011.
+The Lean Startup was the best-selling business book in 2011.

 What made Lean Startup popular?